n8willis/kernall/kindersley.md

 Kindersley's terminology is, at times, problematic, due to the fact that several different geometrical and statistical properties are sometimes referred to, informally, in similar-sounding terms.
 It is not always obvious which property Kindersley is describing.
+However, by examining the test design, it is clear what was being testing.

 The "area" axis seems to
-correspond to the x-axis location of the geometric median&mdash;the line that divides the glyph into two sets of equal area.
+correspond to the x-axis location of the geometric median&mdash;the line that divides the glyph into two parts of equal area.

-The "first moment" seems to correspond to the geometric mean or centroid, which (for solids of uniform density) corresponds to the center of mass.
+The "first moment" seems to correspond to the geometric mean or centroid, which (for solids of uniform density) corresponds to the center of mass or center of gravity.

 The "second moment" seems to correspond to the planar second moment of area with respect to the y axis.